A robust alternating direction numerical scheme in a shape optimization setting for solving geometric inverse problems: Main Contribution

-To apply the ADMM to the control model $\eqref{eq:control_Uad},$ we need to define the augmented Lagrange functional first.
-This is possible since the minimum of problem $\eqref{eq:control_Uad}$ is the saddle point of the following Lagrange functional
+To apply ADMM to the control model $\eqref{eq:control_Uad},$ we need to define the augmented Lagrangian functional first.
+This is possible since the minimum of problem $\eqref{eq:control_Uad}$ is the saddle point of the following Lagrangian functional

 where $\lambda$ is the Lagrange multiplier and $\beta>0$ is a penalty parameter.
-Then, implementing the ADMM gives

-To simplify our discussion, we suppose that the penalty parameter $\beta$ is fixed.
-With the augmented Lagrangian \eqref{eq:augmented_lagrangian} at hand, we propose the following scheme.